szubaira/Quantitative-Risk-Assessment-of-FAANG-Equities-using-Treynor-Ratio-and-Value-at-Risk-VaR-/README.md

 * **Stress Testing**: Expand the model to include Monte Carlo simulations to project portfolio performance under various macroeconomic scenarios.
 * **Correlation Analysis**: Calculate a correlation matrix between these assets to determine the actual diversification benefits within the FAANG group.

----

-**Would you like me to perform a sensitivity analysis to show how the total portfolio VaR changes if you reduce your exposure to Netflix?**